The Untenability of Statism and Individualism in an Age of Lockdown | The Burkean

 “War is not necessarily, has not always been, what we see it today.” — Bertrand de Jouvenel, ‘On Power: The Natural History of Its Growth’

-In his oft-quoted ‘Concept of the Political’, the German Jurist Carl Schmitt identifies war as the highest stage of Political (in his peculiar sense of the term) life.
+In his oft-quoted ‘Concept of the Political’, the German Jurist Carl Schmitt identifies war as the highest stage of the Political (in his peculiar sense of the term).
 Inseparable from this perennial phenomenon is the capacity to wage it.
 And when we speak of capacity, a corollary comes to mind: Power.

 It is fitting, then, that Bertrand de Jouvenel devotes the first chapter of his magnum opus – which concerns the history of Power’s growth – to documenting the incremental accrual of the capacity to wage war by the central power, irrespective of its outward form.
 In fact, de Jouvenel relishes in reminding the reader that “the principle of conscription was founded in a democratic time”.